hardwario/bc-website/content/doc/old/smart-led-strip.en.md

+---
-# Smart LED Strip Project
+title: Smart LED Strip Project
+---

 ## What is this project about